rc-dukes/dukes/README.md

 targetUser=pi
 ```
 - run './deploy.sh -m -s' in module 'rc-remotecar'
-- start 'boars nest' in IDE
+- start 'CarServer' in module 'rc-server' in IDE
 - point your browser to http://localhost:8080